Micromagnetic study of spin transport in easy-plane antiferromagnetic insulators: Model

-Large-scale micromagnetic simulations are conducted using a stochastic micromagnetic framework implemented in the open-source code BORIS \cite{BORIS}.
-Within the micromagnetic assumption, every discrete simulation cell with a volume $V$ is assigned a macrospin $\bm{M}$ with a homogeneous saturation magnetization $M_s$ by averaging over all magnetic contributions \cite{AtomMicroScales}.
-Under the influence of temperature $T$, the dynamics of the magnetization direction $\bm{m} = \bm{M}/M_s$, in a two-sublattice AFM insulator, is described by coupled stochastic Landau-Lifshitz-Gilbert (sLLG) equations,
+Finite temperature simulations are conducted using a stochastic micromagnetic framework implemented in the open-source code \textsc{BORIS} \cite{BORIS}.
+Within the micromagnetic assumption, every discrete simulation cell with a volume $V$ is assigned a macrospin magnetic moment $\bm{M}$ with a homogeneous saturation magnetization $M_s$ by averaging over all magnetic contributions \cite{AtomMicroScales}.
+Under the influence of temperature $T$, the dynamics of the magnetic moment direction $\bm{m} = \bm{M}/M_s$, in a two-sublattice AFMI, is described by coupled stochastic Landau-Lifshitz-Gilbert (sLLG) equations,